-Donations are very much appreciated and provide the school with additional funds to contribute towards extra equipment for students to use during social times these have included outdoor table tennis, additional basketball hoops and football table.
+These are very much appreciated and provide the school with additional funds to contribute towards extra equipment for students to use during social times these have included outdoor table tennis and basketball hoops.

 PLANS FOR FUTURE PERIODS

 Cotham strives to continually improve levels of attainment for all students, equipping them with the qualifications, skills and character to follow their chosen pathway, whether it be into continuing education or employment.
 Cotham School has a diverse student community, the development of skills, personal attributes, creativity, sense of purpose, ambition and belonging will continue to be at the heart of the curriculum.